ChHecker/unify/README.md

 ## `qty`
 `qty` allows a `num` as the first argument following the same rules.
 The second argument is a unit.
 If `rawunit` is set to true, its value will be passed on to the result (note that the string passed on will be passed to `eval`, so add escaped quotes `\"` if necessary).
 Otherwise, it follows the rules of `unit`.
-The value of `space` will be inserted between units if necessary, and `thousandsep` between the thousands.
+The value of `space` will be inserted between units if necessary, `thousandsep` between the thousands, and `per` switches between exponents and fractions.

 ## `numrange`